Ostafii4uk/promodex-test-task/README.md

 ## Description

-### Here landing page is an only for a fullscreen monitor how it was in design (1920px)
+### This landing page is an only for a fullscreen monitor how it was in design (1920px)

 ### [Figma](https://www.figma.com/file/Oq6TPYmTikm4Al7zcBww4K/%D0%92%D0%B5%D1%80%D1%81%D1%82%D0%BA%D0%B0?node-id=0%3A1)